-We are providing you with this overview to help you understand the benefits that are available to you and how to best use them.
+This overview helps you to understand the benefits available to you and how to best use them.
 Please review this brochure carefully.
 If you have any questions regarding your benefits, a list of plan contacts is provided at the back of this brochure for your reference.